Volunteers for Support within Localities

-- Check calls/making sure the property is safe
+- check calls/making sure a property is safe

 Volunteers will be needed throughout the county, this will depend on our resident’s needs, and where you are able to travel to.
 We will match volunteers to areas close to their homes.
 We will of course take your location and preferences into consideration before allocating you anywhere.

 We are looking for volunteers who possess a positive attitude, compassion, resilience and excellent communication skills.
 The ability to put people at ease and gain their trust will be highly valued by those who may feel socially isolated at this difficult time.
 It’s often the simple things that make a difference – topping up someone’s bird feeder, or putting the world to rights together over a pot of tea!
 If you have particular skills such as experience of supporting individuals, or working with those with Dementia or Complex disabilities, we will try and match you with your area of interest and skill set.

 You will be visiting residents in their own homes, so having your own transport will be necessary in most cases.

 We will look to fit in with volunteers as much as possible so would be keen to understand how many hours a week and what days would work best for each individuals.

 If you are interested in this opportunity, please email email@example.com.
 You will then be contacted and asked to complete a short form so we can understand your preferences and determine where best to allocate you.